 Let’s start with an unhealthy version of journaling.
-I initially started journaling as an extension of my experience with Weight Watchers.
-If you are familiar with Weight Watchers, they have you count points rather than calories.
-It’s really the same thing; you’re tracking your food for the purposes of weight loss.
-So, I started a journal in the form of a food journal.
-I initially used the Weight Watchers online system, but stopped after a few months because I could easily keep track of the same information with a pen and a notebook and save the monthly fee.1 I became a bit obsessed with my food journal.
-I would write down what I ate for breakfast, lunch, dinner, and for my snacks, which means I either had to know or figure out how many “points” each item consisted of.
-I would then write down my total “points” for the day and what I did for exercise.
-This was always something I had to do before I went to bed everyday to make sure I was on track.
-Then every Monday I would write down my weight to keep track of that.
-Data, data, data!
+I started journaling as an extension of my experience with Weight Watchers.
+If you are familiar with Weight Watchers, then you know you count points rather than calories.
+It’s really the same thing; you’re tracking your food for the purpose of weight loss.
+I initially used the Weight Watchers online system but stopped after a few months because I could easily keep track of the same information with a pen and a notebook and save the monthly fee.1 I became a bit obsessed with my food journal.
+I wrote down what I ate for breakfast, lunch, dinner, and snacks, which meant I either had to know or figure out how many “points” each item consisted of.
+I then wrote down my total “points” for the day and what I did for exercise.
+This was always something I had to do before I went to bed every day to make sure I was on track.
+To go even further, every Monday I wrote down my weight to monitor that number.
 When you think of journaling, you may think of something more therapeutic and cathartic.
 This was neither.
-This was something that took up an immense amount of my time and was more on the obsessive than not.
-This type of journaling is not part of IE; it is the opposite of IE.
+It took up an immense amount of my time and was more obsessive than not.
+This type of journaling is not part of intuitive eating; it is the antithesis of intuitive eating.

 Here’s how journaling can help you with IE.

-- Use any combination of the above or come up with your own use of a journal that helps you reflect and become a more intuitive eater.
+- Make it your own.
+Use any combination of the above or come up with your own use of a journal that helps you reflect and become a more intuitive eater.
 Do what works for you!

 In what ways to do you use journaling?
 Do you find it helpful?
 Please share your thoughts and experiences about journaling in the comment section below.